-\Individuals can remain at the same EDSS rating, transition from their current EDSS level to more severe health states (higher EDSS score), or move to MS-related or all-cause death.
+\Individuals can remain at the same EDSS rating, transition from their current EDSS level to more severe health states (higher EDSS score), less severe health states (lower EDSS score), or move to MS-related or all-cause death.
 While the model schematic only shows arrows moving between individual units (e.g., EDSS 3 to EDSS 4) states, it's possible for patients to advance more than one EDSS state each cycle (e.g., EDSS 3 to EDSS 6).
-E2.4 in this document show the probabilities of these transitions, with some transitions having a probability of zero.
+In the base-case analysis, no patients transitioned to and from EDSS 9, consistent with the placebo and tolebrutinib arms of the HERCULES trial.
 The health states are categorized into whole unit increments based on the EDSS.
 Transitions occur annually.